 Unlike many other diets, the Ayurvedic diet provides personalized recommendations about which foods to eat and avoid based on your body type.

 It’s also popular because it’s not only said to promote better health for your body but also your mind.

 This article reviews all you need to know about the Ayurvedic diet, including its benefits, downsides, and foods to eat and avoid.

-Ayurveda is a form of holistic medicine that’s focused on promoting balance between your body and mind.
+Ayurveda is a form of holistic medicine from India that focuses on promoting balance between your body and mind.

 According to Ayurveda, five elements make up the universe — vayu (air), jala (water), akash (space), teja (fire), and prithvi (earth).

 These elements are believed to form three different doshas, which are defined as types of energy that circulate within your body.
 Each dosha is responsible for specific physiological functions.

 For example, the pitta dosha controls hunger, thirst, and body temperature.
 Meanwhile, the vata dosha maintains electrolyte balance and movement, while the kapha dosha promotes joint function (

 The Ayurvedic diet is a component of Ayurveda and has been practiced for thousands of years.
 It’s based on determining your dominant dosha and eating specific foods to promote balance between all three doshas.

 How does it work?